 - If your aircraft's maximum cabin altitude is 6,000 feet for normal departure and destination conditions (you are not operating at high elevation airports), a cabin altitude of 7,000 feet means you have a problem.

-When in doubt, don your oxygen mask and descend — You can replenish the oxygen in your blood for very poor (63% staturation) to very good (99%) in less than a minute.
+- When in doubt, don your oxygen mask and descend — You can replenish the oxygen in your blood for very poor (63% saturation) to very good (99%) in less than a minute.
 But you have to be familiar with your mask so that donning it becomes second nature.
 Pilots who have never operate their aircraft's quick donning oxygen mask are unlikely to succeed if they are already hypoxic.

-[Basic Flight Physiology, pg.
-63] If there is any suspicion of hypoxia in yourself or a crewmate, the immediate use of 100 percent oxygen is essential.
+If there is any suspicion of hypoxia in yourself or a crewmate, the immediate use of 100 percent oxygen is essential.
 Aside from the rare occurrence of oxygen toxicity, you cannot hurt anyone by giving them oxygen.
 If hypoxia is occurring, then there will be almost immediate response.
 If there isn’t this immediate improvement, you must think of other causes for the symptoms.
 If supplemental oxygen is not available, then getting the airplane or cabin altitude below 10,000 feet is mandatory.
 Hypoxia is a valid reason to declare an emergency to ATC.

 Notes From an Altitude Chamber Operator